 1. Video DownloadHelper

 This was the first video downloader for Firefox I ever tried, and I still keep it installed.
-Video DownloadHelper has been around forever, and it’s the go-to tool if you want something that works on most sites: news videos, Vimeo, Instagram, even random blogs with embedded players.
+Video DownloadHelper has been around forever.
+According to its AMO page, it has well over 1.8 million users and supports a wide range of sites, including YouTube-like platforms, news sites, and even some streaming players.

 WHAT WE LIKE